theslavicbear/Ebook-Publisher/README.md

 `echo www.some.website/stories/my-story | ./Ebook-Publisher.py -o epub -d ~/Documents/My\ Books/`

-### Advanced Usage (Not for Windows users):
+### Advanced Usage:

-Create a symbolic link in `/usr/bin/` i.e. `ln -s Ebook-Publisher.py /usr/bin/Ebook-Publisher` to where you have saved the main Ebook-Publisher.py file.
-This will allow running Ebook-Publisher from any directory and can be used to avoid having to specify either the full path to Ebook-Publisher.py or the desired output directory given your current working directory is the desired output directory.
+Create a symbolic link to the binaries directory to where you have saved the main Ebook-Publisher.py file. i.e. `ln -s Ebook-Publisher.py /usr/bin/Ebook-Publisher` This will allow running Ebook-Publisher from any directory and can be used to avoid having to specify either the full path to Ebook-Publisher.py or the desired output directory given your current working directory is the desired output directory.
 Make sure Ebook-Publisher.py is executable first: `chmod +x Ebook-Publisher.py`